k2rebenon/plsql-window-function-Benon-Katurebe/README.md

 Task 1: Create a New Pluggable Database (PDB)

-Create a PDB named in the format FirstTwoLettersOfFirstName_pdb_StudentID.
+Create a PDB named in the format FirstTwoLettersOfBenon_pdb_29143.
-Create a user account with the format FirstName_plsqlauca_StudentID and assign a simple password.
+Create a user account with the format Benon_plsqlauca_29143 and assign a simple password.
 This account will store all classwork.

 Task 2: Create and Delete a PDB

-Create another PDB named in the format FirstTwoLettersOfName_to_delete_pdb_StudentID.
+Create another PDB named in the format FirstTwoLettersOf be_to_delete_pdb_StudentID.
 Delete the PDB after creation.